-Services that are covered for you What you must pay when you get these services \$250 for Vital plan members. \$200 for Columbia and Essential plan members. \$100 for Optimal plan members.
-Laboratory and diagnostic tests billed by the hospital.
-X-rays and other radiology services billed by the hospital.
-Lab tests You pay the following per visit, depending upon the plan in which you are enrolled: • \$10 for Centennial, Harbor, and Vital plan members. • \$0 for Columbia, Essential, and Optimal plan members.
-X-rays and diagnostic tests You pay the following per test or X-ray, depending upon the plan in which you are enrolled: • \$20 for Centennial, Harbor, and Vital plan members. • \$0 for Columbia, Essential, and Optimal plan members.
-Radiation therapy 20% coinsurance MRI, CT, and PET For magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET), you pay the following per procedure, depending upon the plan in which you are enrolled: • \$300 for Centennial plan members. • \$250 for Columbia, Harbor, and Vital plan members. • \$200 for Essential plan members.
+Services that are covered for you What you must pay when you get these services therapeutic services and supplies"). \$10 for Harbor plan members.
+No charge for Columbia, Essential, or Optimal plan members.
+Diagnostic tests You pay the following per visit, depending upon the plan in which you are enrolled: \$20 for Centennial, Harbor, Key, or Vital plan members.
+No charge for Columbia, Essential, or Optimal plan members. • X-rays and other radiology services billed by the hospital.
+X-rays You pay the following per visit, depending upon the plan in which you are enrolled: \$20 for Harbor plan members. \$15 for Centennial or Key plan members. \$14 for Vital plan members.
+No charge for Columbia, Essential, or Optimal plan members.
+Radiation therapy 20% coinsurance MRI, CT, and PET For magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET), you pay the following per visit, depending upon the plan in which you are enrolled: